 One of Scotland’s most famous (and most exported) products, the ‘water of life’ Whisky is synonyms with Scotland.
-At any given moment there are over 20 million casks in bonded warehouses maturing, that’s 4 casks for every member of the Scottish population!
+There are over 20 million casks in bonded warehouses maturing, that’s 4 casks for every member of the Scottish population!

 A whisky tour of Scotland includes visits to some of Scotland’s best known distilleries but also some rare distilleries that are off the beaten track.
 On either a day or multi-day tour let us tailor a Scotch whisky tour to your interests.
 Of course the most important part of any whisky tour is your guide to ensure your safe carriage from distillery to distillery and tell you about some of the sights that we pass on the road.